How It Works

 CMARA was developed based on recommendations from the first Canadian Marine Animal Emergency Response Workshop held in 2013.
-At this workshop, it was agreed that there was a need to unite and support the networks, to share expertise and resources, to promote the networks and to address critical gaps in the on-going operation of the networks.
+At this workshop, it was agreed that there was a need to unite and support the networks, to share expertise and resources, promote the networks and address critical gaps in the ongoing operation of the networks.

 CMARA is chaired and coordinated by the Canadian Wildlife Federation (CWF) and is governed by the national steering committee (NSC) which guides the actions and administration of the Alliance.
 The NSC is responsible for representing the interests of the CMARA as well as each of their respective regional response networks.

-Each of these regional networks are made up of non-governmental organizations, volunteers and governmental agencies.
+Each of these regional networks is made up of non-governmental organizations, volunteers and governmental agencies.
 These partnerships have been crucial to the success of these networks.

 Newfoundland and Labrador (NL)